Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Discussion and Conclusion

-The results suggest that mass flow rate outlet BCs are a feasible alternative to pressure based 3-EWM which are traditionally favored within literature \cite{pant2014methodological,morbiducci2013inflow,obaid2019computer}, in cases where pressure data is absent.
-For though 3-EWM has proven capable of prescribing physiologically accurate BCs that result in highly accurate flow solutions, it requires accurate patient pressure data and calibration of model parameters such as resistance and capacitance.
+The results suggest that mass flow rate outlet BCs show potential as a feasible preliminary alternative to pressure based 3-EWM which are traditionally favored within literature \cite{pant2014methodological,morbiducci2013inflow,obaid2019computer}, in cases where pressure data is absent and doppler echocardiography is used.
+Even though 3-EWM has proven capable of prescribing physiologically accurate BCs that result in highly accurate flow solutions, it requires accurate patient pressure data and calibration of model parameters such as resistance and capacitance.
 Although there are approaches such as the one presented in \cite{pant2014methodological}, which are capable of calibrating 3-EWM parameters in cases where limited data are available, pressure data are still required.
 Thus, such an approach would have proved difficult to implement in this study.
 It would be possible to obtain parameters from literature with similar studies, however, this would still introduce errors due to variability between patients.
 Therefore, this approach opens the door for haemodynamic modelling not only in cases where Doppler TTE is used as the velocity data acquisition modality but also those where pressure data may not be available.
+Noting the limitation of pressure data, future work would be to extend the framework to include 3-EWM given the strong motivation within literature for the approach.